Worker Cooperatives are the future.

 Examples: Sol Power, White Electric

-Social benefit or non-profit cooperatives don't have owners, but are democratically operated by their stakeholders.
+• Social cooperatives or non-profit co-ops don't have owners, but are democratically operated by their stakeholders.

 As the name implies, non-profit co-ops are organized for a charitable or social purpose and cannot distribute profits to shareholders (since they don't have any).

-Social benefit co-ops may also be referred to as a Cooperative Non-Profit or Worker Self-Directed Non-Profit.
+Social co-ops may also be referred to as a Cooperative Non-Profit or Worker Self-Directed Non-Profit.

 They bear some similarities to Home Owner Associations (HOAs), except the cooperative model operates on a 1 person : 1 share : 1 vote basis and co-op shares must be sold back to the co-op.
 This means housing cooperatives have price controls built in.